 There are no public toilets at this entrance, but there are lots of restaurants and cafés nearby where patrons can use their facilities.

 Have you visited any of these Nassau beaches?
-Or do you have another one that’s a favorite?
-Let me know in the comments below.
+Or do you have another favorite beach in Nassau?
+I’d love to hear from you in the comments below!